pacti-org/pacti/README.md

 Gear is a Python package for carrying out compositional system analysis and design.
 Gear represents components in a system using assume-guarantee specifications, or contracts.
 Gear's capabilities include the following:

-- Obtaining sensible specifications systems from the specification of their subsystems.
+- Obtaining sensible system specifications from the specifications of the constituent subsystems.
-- Computing specifications of elements that need to be added to a design in order to meet an objective.
+- Computing specifications of subsystems that need to be added to a design in order to meet an objective.
 - Verifying whether a component meets a specification.

 ## Examples